mstksg/inCode/copy/entries/typed-sm-lc-2.md

 value in Haskell.
 It is a typed description of a computation.
 And if it is a description, we can stick it inside a larger typed description: a state machine.

-### The Version We Do Not Want
+### A Machine Made of Strings

-> TODO: Start with a deliberately stringly/untyped state-machine sketch:
+> TODO: Start with the machine we do _not_ want: states as `String`, triggers as
-> states as `String`, triggers as `String`, guards as ad-hoc Haskell functions,
+> `String`, guards as ad-hoc Haskell functions, and updates as string-keyed
-> and updates as string-keyed maps.
-Show why it is pleasant to write and easy
+> maps.
+Make it look pleasant to write before showing why it is not enough.
-> to break.

-> TODO: Add two concrete failure examples: a transition to a misspelled state,
+> TODO: Show two concrete failures: a transition to a misspelled state, and a
-> and an update that writes a boolean into an integer field.
-This sets up the
+> transition that writes the wrong kind of payload into the destination state.
-> rest of the machinery.
+> This is the state-machine version of `1 && 2`.

-### Promoted SDR States and Triggers
+### Closing the World of States

 Let's make a small receive-only SDR scan controller with a few states and a small trigger vocabulary: